dpp987hackathon/Frontier-Hack-AI-thon/NBA_IMPLEMENTATION_SUMMARY.md

 - Type in the **Search box** to find specific Customer IDs
 - Review the **bar chart** to understand distribution
 - Examine the **table** for detailed customer information

+### Step 6: Export Data (NEW!)
+- Click **📥 Download CSV** for complete dataset export
+  - All filtered records included
+  - Opens in Excel/Sheets automatically
+  - Use for bulk imports or further analysis
+  - Perfect for campaigns, reports, and data analysis

 ---